 Dr Justin Manandahatse, a surgeon, has led the SALFA Ejeda clinic in the Ampanihy district since September 2015.
 Dr Justin studied medicine in Mahajanga, in the north-west of the island.
 There, he worked for a few years as a general practitioner and led projects for the treatment and reduction of malaria and tuberculosis.

 In 2014 he completed his training to become a surgeon and shortly afterwards moved to the south with his family in order to breathe new life into the clinic in Ejeda.
-Justin, motivated and always optimistic, is definitely on the right track.
 Alongside the usual hospital routine, he also leads the hospital choir and cheers on the football team.

 Dr Tolopeno Soanomey

 Dr Tolopeno Soanomey, a general practitioner, is responsible for the roughly 200 outpatients who visit the hospital every month.
 Additionally, she is responsible for all ultrasound examinations.